alihaidar2/MIPS-Single-Cycle-Processor/README.md

 # MIPS Single Cycle Processor

-We will be looking at an implementation of the MIPS processor, which in- cludes the following functionalities:
+We will be looking at an implementation of the MIPS processor, which includes the following functionalities:

 - Memory-reference instructions (lw and sw)
 - Arithmetic logic instructions (add, sub, and, or and slt)